Respecting Australian nature, first

 - undertake to exercise minimal impact or invasion on the natural environment and communities we visit, including local and indigenous cultures.

-- will donate to not for profit organisations.
+- donate to not for profit organisations.
 This furthers their work in land care and all species living and depending on it.

-- will comply with the requirements of those entrusted with the management of National Parks and World Heritage wilderness areas we visit.
+- comply with the requirements of those entrusted with the management of National Parks and World Heritage wilderness areas we visit.

 - Don’t forget to close off air-conditioning and lighting when you’re not occupying accommodations.